-- (1) Identifies the state's strategy/funding priorities for the FY 2011 JAG funds, the subgrant award process and timeline, and a description of the programs to be funded over the 4-year grant period.
-States are strongly encouraged to prioritize the funding on evidence-based projects. - (2) Describes the state's strategic planning process that guides its priorities and funding strategy.
-This should include a description of how local communities are engaged in the planning process and the data and analysis utilized to support the plan; it should identify the gaps in the state's needed resources for criminal justice purposes, and how JAG funds will be coordinated with state and related justice funds.
-If such a strategic planning process does not now exist, the narrative should describe the state's plan and timeline for developing such a process. - (3) Describes any additional strategic planning/coordination efforts in which the SAA participates with other criminal justice criminal/juvenile justice agencies in the state. - (4) Describes the state's plan for collecting and submitting performance measurement data required by BJA, including required subgrantee performance measurement data.
+- Identifies the state's strategy/funding priorities for the FY 2012 JAG funds, the subgrant award process and timeline, and a description of the programs to be funded over the 4year grant period.
+States are strongly encouraged to prioritize the funding on evidencebased projects. - 2.
+Describes the state's strategic planning process that guides its priorities and funding strategy.
+This should include a description of how local communities are engaged in the planning process and the data and analysis utilized to support the plan; it should identify the stakeholders currently participating in the strategic planning process, the gaps in the state's needed resources for criminal justice purposes, and how JAG funds will be coordinated with state and related justice funds.